Ed94/gencpp/docs/Readme.md

 * Builder
 * Scanner

-### Builder is a similar object to the jai language's string_builder
+### Builder is a similar object to the jai language's strbuilder_builder

 * The purpose of it is to generate a file.
 * A file is specified and opened for writing using the open( file_path) function.